alinnepereira/HART-Step-5/README.md

 ###Step 2 Comparisons of allele frequencies over time
 ######R was used to compare how the allele frequency of each peak changed over the course of the experiment.
 Allele frequency was plotted as an average for each peak acrss the four generation time points (ancestor/founder, 6, 12 and 18 generation.
 3 intervals, 4 time points).
+We then determined what proportion of SNPs found in the resequenced populations was present in the ancestor.
 The script to create these graphics is explained below:

 Select the working directory for R under Session panel, and invoke ggplot2 package